Iterative Motion Editing with Natural Language: Related Work

 \section{Related Work}

 \textbf{Human motion editing} is a well-studied and challenging problem.
-Early work modified motions with spacetime constraints~\cite{gleicher97, mopathedit, lee_edit}.
-However, producing realistic, coordinated motion edits requires very dense constraints.
-We adopt the style of specifying edits with spacetime constraints (defined using MEOs), but provide system that provides a natural language interface for specifying these constraints.
-In recent years, deep learning (DL) has been effective across several character animation domains: joystick control~\cite{motionvae}, action class~\cite{a2m, petrovich21actor, cervantes2022implicit}, learned skills~\cite{tessler2023calm, 2022-TOG-ASE,2022-SA-PADL}, and text~\cite{zhang2022motiondiffuse, zhang2023generating, petrovich22temos, Ahuja2019Language2PoseNL, SINC:ICCV:2022}.
-Key approaches to DL-based motion editing include motion stylization~\cite{aberman2020unpaired, 10030800} and pose editing/correction~\cite{Delmas_2023_ICCV, fieraru, oreshkin2022protores:}.
-While motion stylization techniques can perform global edits on motions, they do not enable precise control.
-Works like~\cite{Delmas_2023_ICCV} keep the natural-language interface and precise control we desire, but do not extend to motion.
+Early work explored modifying motions with spacetime constraints~\cite{gleicher97, mopathedit, lee_edit}, but producing realistic, coordinated motion edits typically requires the user to manually provide dense constraints.
+In recent years, deep learning (DL) has explored automating the process of motion editing with sparser user input.
+Key approaches include motion stylization~\cite{aberman2020unpaired, 10030800}, pose editing~\cite{oreshkin2022protores}, and in-betweening~\cite{tseng2022edge, tevet2023human, shafir2023human, twostagetransformer}.
+However, the above approaches do not use text-based control.
+Works like~\cite{Delmas_2023_ICCV} keep the natural-language interface we desire, but do not extend to motion.

-\textbf{Diffusion Models}~\cite{dickstein, ho2020denoising} have shown promise for generative modeling of images~\cite{Saharia2022PhotorealisticTD, rombach2021highresolution, radm} and video~\cite{blattmann2023videoldm, ho2022imagen}..
-They have also been applied to human motion generation from various conditionings~\cite{tevet2023human, rempeluo2023tracepace, tseng2022edge}.
-Like Wei et al.~\cite{Wei2023UnderstandingTM}, we use keyframe conditioning, but introduce a different loss formulation and design choices more suited to our goals.
-The well-studied problem of editing images with diffusion models~\cite{brooks2022instructpix2pix,hertz2022prompt,sarukkai2023collage, meng2022sdedit} is unfortunately difficult to adapt to the motion domain; both ~\cite{brooks2022instructpix2pix,hertz2022prompt}, for example, rely on an image foundation model's per-word attention masks; SOTA motion diffusion models collapse text input into a single token.~\cite{shafir2023human} modifies MDM's~\cite{tevet2023human} motion inpainting process to control end-effector trajectories, but require dense multimodal input, e.g, the entire joint trajectory as opposed to our text instructions.

-\textbf{Programmatic Representations of Human Motion} are a long-standing way to summarize motion sequences, such as with smaller clips or motifs~\cite{kovar,deepmotif}, learned concepts~\cite{endo2023humanmotionqa}, or combinations of primitives~\cite{motion2prog2021}.
+\textbf{Programmatic representations of human motion} are a long-standing way to summarize motion sequences, such as with smaller clips or motifs~\cite{kovar,deepmotif}, learned concepts~\cite{endo2023humanmotionqa}, or combinations of primitives~\cite{motion2prog2021}.
 Unlike these works, we propose an intermediate representation (IR) that is specific to motion editing.
-In that vein, our representation is similar to that of Ha et al.~\cite{coaching}, which introduces an IR to edit dynamic controllers in a phyics-based setting, but we focus our IR on text-driven~\textit{kinematic} motion edits.
+In that vein, our representation is similar to that of~\cite{coaching}, which introduces an IR to edit dynamic controllers in a physics-based setting, but we focus our IR on text-driven~\textit{kinematic} motion edits.